 The decision to form a business spawns dozens of other decisions — considerations that can ultimately make or break a fledgling enterprise.
 At the law firm of McBrayer, we do not take a paint-by-number approach to this important process.
 We have fostered hundreds of successful startups and reorganizations by addressing their unique needs.

 Our business and corporate law attorneys spend considerable time with clients on the front end to set the stage for business success.
 Our experienced counsel allows clients to sidestep many legal and regulatory obstacles and execute a sound business plan.
-With offices in Lexington, Louisville, Greenup, and Ashland, and a government relations office in Frankfort, we facilitate business formation across Kentucky and in surrounding states.
+With law offices in Lexington and Louisville, and a government relations office in Frankfort, we facilitate business formation across Kentucky and in surrounding states.

 Entity Selection and Startup Considerations